 Much of the content in the curriculum is developed with active involvement of the residents.
 Residents are mentored in their teaching skills, and progressively take on responsibility for the teaching of individual components of the curriculum under the supervision of the faculty.
 Peer education across all three years greatly enriches the curriculum by focusing on residents’ learning needs, and by developing residents’ abilities as educators and as leaders.
 The residents’ schedules are designed to allow participation with fellow residents and faculty in the broad array of educational activities offered by the Department of Medicine at Brigham and Women’s Hospital, and in seminars and other educational activities of Harvard Medical School’s Department of Population Medicine.
 Interested residents can serve as seminar leaders and take other educational roles in teaching courses at Harvard Medical School, with full participation in the faculty development programs offered at HMS.

-The program director and other faculty throughout BWH, DPM and HVMA are actively involved in mentoring each resident.
+The program director and other faculty throughout BWH, DPM and AH are actively involved in mentoring each resident.
 The program director meets with each resident often and faculty mentors are available throughout the year.
 In addition, our unique one-on-one precepting model provides residents consistent feedback, mentoring, and role modeling in the clinical setting throughout their entire residency.
-Residents are also encouraged to seek out mentoring relationships with faculty members throughout DPM, BWH, HVMA and HMS.
+Residents are also encouraged to seek out mentoring relationships with faculty members throughout DPM, BWH, AH and HMS.

 During either their junior or senior years, residents may spend up to one month away on an elective, either in the U.S. or abroad.
 These electives are scheduled during selected times in ambulatory blocks, with approval by the program director.
 All residents may also pursue other elective opportunities during ambulatory block time allocated to subspecialty or individual project work.

-The BWH Program in Primary Care and Population Medicine is designed to be comprehensive and flexible to offer distinctive training for future leaders in general internal medicine.
+The Brigham's program in Primary Care and Population Medicine is designed to be comprehensive and flexible to offer distinctive training for future leaders in general internal medicine.
 Through its innovative design, educational curriculum and unique organizational affiliations, the program provides opportunities for residents to explore interests and develop competencies in the multiple domains of primary care and population health, including clinical practice, teaching, research, and organizational leadership.
 Graduates of this program are prepared to make contributions as superb clinicians, as academic physicians and researchers, and as leaders able to improve systems of care for populations.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.